kaizendesu/linux-internals-simplified/process/process.md

 either FS or GS.
 Thus, the call here sets FS = 0x7ffa6dd9b500.

-The *mprotect* call is used to change the protections on memory mappings, and make perfect sense with a quick look at its man page.
+The *mprotect* call is used to change the protections on memory mappings, and makes perfect sense with a quick look at its man page.

 ```txt
 MPROTECT(2)              Linux Programmer's Manual                               MPROTECT(2)